Book Fun Friday Welcome's Lilly Gayle

 Author Bio:

-Lilly Gayle is a wife, mother of two grown daughters, a new grandmother, and a breast cancer
+of two grown daughters, a new grandmother, and a breast cancer

 survivor.
 She lives in North Carolina with her husband.
 When not working as an x-ray technologist and mammographer, Lilly writes paranormal and historical romances.
 She has six books in print and is the editor of Heartline, the newsletter for her local RWA chapter, Heart of Carolina Romance Writers.